 - Most garden vegetables like tomatoes, cucumbers, okra, brassicas (broccoli, cabbage, etc)

-Plants which form water roots:
+Plants that form water roots:

 - Salad greens of all types